zkochan/zkochan.github.io/_posts/2015-07-12-surveys-using-google-spreadsheets.md

 The idea of writing a survey tool that will save the answers to Google Spreadsheets came to me when I've read [Martin Hawksey's][Martin Hawksey] article [Google Sheets as a Database][].
-After reading that article I thought, brilliant now I can use the back-end of Google Forms and implement my own front-end.
+After reading that article I thought, brilliant, now I can use the back-end of Google Forms and implement my own front-end.

 So lets start with implementing the back-end as described in Martin Hawkin's